Managers need new skills

 It's hard, a manager in the 21.
 And we wonder whether companies spend enough time thinking about how they can do more to support their managers and help them?

-For example, senior managers regularly spend time as "average managers" or as "junior managers" - we do not mean the visits to the red carpet in the organization, but job shadowing for one day or one week each.
-When a manager spent a week at the supermarket checkout, he learned a lot and discovered how different life was for the younger ones in the organization.
+For example, senior managers regularly spend time as “average manager” or as “junior manager” - we don't mean visits to the organization on the red carpet, but job shadowing for a day or a week at a time.
+When a manager was at the supermarket checkout for a week, he learned a lot and discovered how different life was for the younger ones in the organization.

 The management level must also be checked